antonicarol/antonicarol/README.md

 ### What I Do? 🔭

-👯 Currently I'm studing a Degree in Degree in Digital Interaction and Computing Techniques, for 2 years.
-Here, I've learned the basics of Programming, User-Expirience, Software Engineering and Other aspects.
-But I've had been working on my own in order to grow my skills and knowledge.
+👯 Currently I'm working as a Freelancer, developing the projects Clients want to bring alive.
+I'm specialized in FullStack, working with tools like React and Next.js for the Frontend, and Node.js for the Backend.
+I'm also working on decentraliced applications, building and deploying Smart Contracts using Solidity, through EVM compatible blockchains such as Ethereum, Polygon, Fantom and the Binance Smart Chain

 If I have to talk about tools, programming languages, these would be the ones I used and I'm familiar with:
 <div class="d-flex flex-row border">